Install GridOS Connect

 # ...

-Place the snippet directly in connect/values.yaml (from the Helm Deployment Template) or in a separate file, and apply it as described in Chart Value Override Recommendations.
+Place the snippet directly in connect/values.yaml (from the Helm Deployment Template) or in a separate file, and apply it as described in Chart value override recommendations.

 Make sure you have read the Elastic Search documentation on lifecycle policy updates.